sunny/active_currency/README.md

 ## Installation

-Add these lines to your application's `Gemfile`:
+Add these lines to your application’s `Gemfile`:

 ```rb
 # Store and retrieve the currency from the database.